 Every stroke is a medical emergency, even if symptoms go away quickly.
 If you know the warning signs and call 911 right away, you can help save lives and prevent or limit brain damage.

 The nationally-recognized stroke team at Providence Sacred Heart Medical Center provides rapid, high-level diagnosis and care at any hour.
-As a Primary Stroke Center, we’re certified by national leaders for meeting advanced standards of stroke care.
-The center is part of the Providence Neuroscience Center, a comprehensive, integrated neuroscience program that treats conditions of the brain and spine.
+As a Joint Commission Thrombectomy Capable Stroke Center, we’re certified by national leaders for meeting advanced standards of stroke care and the only hospital in Eastern Washington that provides around-the-clock thrombectomy stroke care.
+The center is part of the Providence Spokane Neuroscience Institute, a comprehensive, integrated neuroscience program that treats conditions of the brain and spine.

 Our neurosurgeons and other specialists apply the latest expertise, technology and teamwork.
 Stroke can cause troubling symptoms, but with brain-savvy specialists on your side, you’re in good and capable hands.

 Just call for help, and you’re assured of fast and thorough treatment, including intensive care and neurorehabilitation, if needed.

 Sacred Heart has been recognized for its stroke care programs since 2003.
 In 2019, Sacred Heart became a Thrombectomy Capable Stroke Center, which offers around-the-clock advanced treatment and care.

 For the thirteenth consecutive year, Providence Sacred Heart Medical Center and Children’s Hospital was honored with American Heart Association/American Stroke Association’s Get With The Guidelines® Stroke Gold Plus Quality Achievement Award.